Accenture/mercury/extensions/api-playground/README.md

 The default directory is `/tmp/api-playground`

-To change this file location, you can do:
+To change this file location, you can:
 1. update application.properties and rebuild the application, or
 2. change the directory location by overriding the "api.playground.apps" parameter when starting up this application.

 ```
-java -Dapi.playground.apps=another_location -jar api-playground-2.8.0.jar
+java -Dapi.playground.apps=another_location -jar api-playground-3.0.0.jar

-where another location is a folder in the local file system.
 ```

 When you click the "API playground" in the top navigation bar, it will reload the application dropdown box with the available files in the API specs folder.

 ## Running this application